Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 ## Issue asset units to an external party

-If you wish to issue asset units to an external party, you must first request a control program from them.
-You can then build, sign, and submit a transaction issuing asset units to their control program.
+If you wish to issue asset units to an external party, you must first request a receiver from them.
+You can then build, sign, and submit a transaction issuing asset units to their receiver.

 We will issue 2000 units of Acme Common stock to an external party.